aesthetic-suite/website/docs/integrations/react/styles.md

 ```

 As demonstrated above, the `button` selector will always be rendered.
 However, the `button_selected`
-and `button_disabled` selectors will only be rendered when the button is conditionally updatd via
+and `button_disabled` selectors will only be rendered when the button is conditionally updated via
 the `selected` and `disabled` props respectively.

 We can take this a step further by supporting
 [variants](../../dev/css-in-js/style-sheets/components.md#variants).
 All that's required is to pass
-an object to `cx()` with the name of every variant, and the variation to activate.
+an object as the _1st argument_ to `cx()` with the name of every variant, and the variant to
+activate.

 ```tsx {2,7-12,15,17}
 function Button({ selected, disabled, size = 'df', palette = 'primary' }: ButtonProps) {